FlxVctr/RADICES/README.md

 to start a shell in the virtual environment.

 ## Start

+NOTE: the language specification is not working at the moment due to changes in the Twitter API.
+We are working on a solution.
+Until then you can only collect global networks by removing the `-l de` argument.

 Run (while you are in the pipenv virtual environment)
 ```
 python start.py -n 2 -l de -p 1